nerdschoolbergen/build-and-deploy/exercises/exercise-4.md

 Today we'll set up our application using [CircleCI](https://circleci.com/).
 CircleCI offers a free account if you limit to 1 concurrent build.

 :pencil2: Open a new browser tab and [sign up](https://circleci.com/signup/) using GitHub.
 Allow CircleCI to access your github account by pressing authorize.
 :pencil2: Back in CircleCI, click your GitHub user account and then select the build-and-deploy repository you forked earlier.
+Use `Linux` as OS, `2.0` as the platform version, and `Node` as your environment.
+Click the `Start building` button to complete the setup.
 :pencil2: Watch the build in CircleCI.

 Our build succeeded, seemingly by magic!

 CircleCI did everything we wanted.
 Because we have a `package.json` file in our repository, `npm install` was executed.
 And because the `"postinstall"`-script in `package.json` says that `bower install` and `grunt build` should be run, they were.

-Notice CircleCI also ran `npm test` to verify our unit tests.
+Notice that CircleCI also ran our tests because we have specified that the `npm test` script should run `grunt test` as mentioned in the previous exercise.

-### 4.2 - `circle.yml`
+### 4.2 - Introducing the `circle.yml` file
 So far so good, but let's do something about the magic and make it all happen ourselves, so we know what's going on.
+Magic is cool but we want to make sure we understand the details of what's going on.
+The more "magic" something seems, the more important it is to understand it.
+You should never have to explain to someone else that something in your codebase "just works" without knowing how.

 :pencil2: Go to package.json and remove the whole `"scripts"` section.
 :pencil2: _Commit_ and _push_ your changes.
-:pencil2: Watch the build fail without getting bower packages, building, or testing in CircleCI, it no longer knows what to do.
+:pencil2: Watch the build fail without getting bower packages, building, or testing in CircleCI.
+It no longer knows what to do.

 It informs us the reason for failure is no tests executed, which is not quite correct.